SL6I/Arabic-Text-Correction/Scoring.md

 **The Three Input Files:**
 - **gold_file:** This file contains the correct text, which serves as the reference or "ground truth".
 It should have no errors.
 - **raw_file:** This file contains the original text, which may contain errors or issues (e.g., spelling mistakes, grammar issues, etc.).
 - **pred_file:** This file contains the predicted or corrected text.
-It should be the output of your model or manual corrections applied to the raw_file.
+It should be the output of your model applied to the raw_file.

 ---
 # References